 Research of autoimmune diseases has not revealed the mechanisms that cause this response.
-According to A.D.A.M, one theory holds that various microorganisms and drugs somehow "trigger" off the immune response, particularly in those with a genetic predisposition to an autoimmune disease.
+According to A.D.A.M, one theory holds that various microorganisms and drugs somehow "trigger" the misdirected immune response, particularly in those with a genetic predisposition to an autoimmune disease.

 - Ankylosing Spondylitis